 First, it is about the sensitivity to and insight into the needs and interests of others; this is called a social radar.
 In addition, it is about several practical skills, which can be used for successful interaction between people.
 Being aware of certain situations and knowing how to act are part of that.

 To a certain extent, Social Intelligence is also focused on self-assessment and reflection and becoming aware of one’s own observations and response patterns.
 With that, Social Intelligence, offers the opportunity to effectively deal with complex social relations and/ or environments and negotiate.

 In his book, Albrecht talks about the toxic and nurturing effects of behaviour Toxic behaviour leads to people feeling angry, frustrated, guilty or other negative and inadequate emotions.

 Nurturing behaviour on the other hand, makes people feel appreciated, respected, competent and motivated.
 That is the foundation of Social Intelligence.
 The more someone is subjected to a continuing pattern of toxic behaviour, the lower his level of Social Intelligence will be and the less able he will be to connect people to each other and influence them effectively.

 A continuing pattern of nurturing behaviour will lead to a higher degree of effective interaction with others.

-Karl Albrecht developed a model to measure Social Intelligence.
+Karl Albrecht developed a model and test to measure SI.
 It can be very useful for business and professional organisations where the employees deal with a lot of interpersonal interactions.